parmentelat/nbhosting/tests/AA-readme-tests.md

   * requires requests - `pip3 install requests`

 * courses
-  * check that course `python3-s2` is defined in the nbhosting server, and that on the test box there is a git repo by that name
+  * check that course `python-mooc` is defined in the nbhosting server, and that on the test box there is a git repo by that name

 ## UPDATE 2019 Nov